An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Related Work

-\subsection{Meta-learning for forecast combination}
+\subsection{Meta-Learning for Forecast Combination}

-Combining forecasts of several heterogeneous models is known to improve the forecasting accuracy on average over the individual models especially by reducing bias and/or variance \citep{wolpert_1992_stacked, cerqueira_2017_dynamic}.
-In the machine learning space, forecast combinations are known as ensembling.
+Combining forecasts of several heterogeneous models is well-known to improve the forecasting accuracy on average over the individual models \citep{granger_1969_combination,timmermann_2006_forecast}, especially by reducing bias and/or variance \citep{wolpert_1992_stacked, cerqueira_2017_dynamic}.
+In the machine learning space, forecast combination is known as ensembling.
 Simple averaging is considered as one of the most efficient and accurate forecast combination methods which tends to be very competitive \citep{timmermann_2006_forecast}.
 Several weighted averaging combination methods have also been proposed \citep{sanchez_2008_adaptive, cerqueira_2017_dynamic}.

-Most of the top solutions of the M4 forecasting competition use advanced forecast combination approaches in different ways.
-The winning approach proposed by \citet{smyl_2020_hybrid} uses a so-called ``ensemble of specialists.''
-Hybrid models between exponential smoothing and RNNs are fitted as an ensemble, where the top RNNs are identified for each series and their forecasts are averaged to obtain the final forecasts.
-The second winning approach, FFORMA \citep{pablo_2020_fforma} combines the forecasts provided by a set of base models using an optimal set of weights obtained using a meta-learner trained using series features (for details see Section \ref{sec:fforma}).
-The third winning approach proposed by \citet{PAWLIKOWSKI202093} also incorporates forecast combinations where the forecasts that are provided by a set of selected statistical models including ETS, ARIMA, Theta and Na\"ive are optimally combined for each series to obtain the final forecasts.
+Recently, more sophisticated models for forecast combination often use meta-learning approaches.
+The second winning approach of the M4 forecasting competition, Feature-based Forecast Model Averaging \citep[FFORMA,][]{pablo_2020_fforma}, as such an approach combines the forecasts provided by a set of base models using an optimal set of weights obtained using a meta-learner trained using series features (for details see Section \ref{sec:fforma_metalearner}).
+The third winning approach of the M4 forecasting competition proposed by \citet{PAWLIKOWSKI202093} also incorporates forecast combinations with meta-learning where the forecasts that are provided by a set of selected statistical models including ETS, ARIMA, Theta and Na\"ive are optimally combined for each series to obtain the final forecasts.
+Stacking \citep{wolpert_1992_stacked} is another widely used meta-learning approach in the forecast combination space \citep{Divina2018StackingEL, Khairalla2018ShortTermFF, ZHAI2018644}.
+It first trains a set of base models using a training set and then uses the predictions of the base models on the training set as inputs to train a meta-learner, which outputs the final predictions.
+Apart from the base model predictions, the meta-learner can have additional inputs such as features extracted from the series.

-\subsection{Global models in forecasting}
+\subsection{Global Models in Forecasting}

 Another relatively recent trend in forecasting, employed in the M4 successfully by the winning solution of \citet{smyl_2020_hybrid}, is the use of \emph{global forecasting models} \citep{januschowski_2020_criteria}.
 Global models build a single model with a set of global parameters across many series.
 In contrast to local models, they are capable of learning the cross-series information during model training with a fewer amount of parameters.
 This type of models has been pioneered, e.g., by the works of \citet{duncan_2001_forecasting, trapero_2015_sales, smyl_2016_data, flunkert_2017_deepar, bandara_2020_clustering, pablo_2020_principles}.
 Many researchers have used RNNs in the context of global modelling \citep{smyl_2020_hybrid,hewamalage_2019_recurrent, bandara_2019_msnet, bandara_2019_sales, bandara_2020_clustering}.